canonical/gunicorn-k8s-operator/README.md

 ### Using gunicorn-base to build an image

-If you have a gunicorn app that's not available via a Docker image, you can use the provided `gunicorn-base` image.
-First, build the base image that's available in the `docker/gunicorn-base` directory.
-You can then use it as a base for other images, and there's an example of that in the `docker/app` directory.
+If you have a gunicorn app that's not available via a Docker image, you can use the provided `gunicorn-base` image, which is published to dockerhub as `gunicorncharmers/gunicorn-base:20.0.4-20.04_edge`.
+You can use this as a base for other images, and there's an example of that in the `docker/app` directory.